 If you drink, moderate alcohol consumption is the best way to avoid any negative side effects.
 And after a night on the town, water will help to counteract the dehydration that comes with drinking alcohol.
 Avoid the greasy foods often associated with hangover cures and replace them with healthier, nutrient-rich foods to reverse some of the negative effects of a night out.

 Being smart about your choices can help your skin look youthful and fresh.
-See the links on the next page for more information.
+See the links below for more information.